Baccata/yausl/README.md

 val system = SystemGenerator.fromHList[metre :: second :: HNil] //generating a system of units
 import system._ // importing extension methods generated during the system creation.

+// The pX type is the "type-level positive integer of value X" and
+// nX is the "type-level" negative integer of value -X"

 val a = 5 metre // compiles, creates an instance of Scalar[metre :: second :: HNil, p1 :: _0 :: HNil]
 val b = 3 second // compiles, creates an instance of Scalar[metre :: second :: HNil, _0 :: p1 :: HNil]
 val c = (5 metre) / (3 second) // compiles, creates an instance of